 Abstract.
 In order to simulate submesoscale turbulent patterns and processes (STPPs) and to analyse their properties and dynamics, the Regional Ocean Modeling System (ROMS) was run for June 2016 in a subregion of the Baltic Sea.
-To create a realistic mesoscale environment, ROMS with 500-m horizontal resolution (referred to as R500) is one-way nested into an existing operational model, and STPPs with horizontal scales < 1 km are resolved with a second nest of 100-m resolution (R100).
-Both nests use 10 terrain-following layers in the vertical.
+To create a realistic mesoscale environment, ROMS with 500 m horizontal resolution (referred to as R500) is oneway nested into an existing operational model, and STPPs with horizontal scales < 1 km are resolved with a second nest of 100 m resolution (R100).
+Both nests use 10 terrainfollowing layers in the vertical.
 The comparison of the R500 results with a satellite image shows fair agreement.
 While R500 is driven by realistic air-sea fluxes, the atmospheric forcing is turned off in R100 because it prevents the generation of STPPs and blurs submesoscale structures.
-Therefore, R100 provides a deep insight into ageostrophic processes and associated quantities when the atmospheric forcing is turned offunder quasi-adiabatic conditions that are approximately met in no-wind or light-wind situations.
-The validity of the results is furthermore limited to the selected region and the time of the year, STPPs evolve rapidly within a about a day.
-They are characterised by strong vertical speeds of $\mathcal{O}(\frac{100}{100}10)$ m day-1 and relative vorticities and divergences reaching multiple of the Coriolis parameter.
+Therefore, R100 provides deep insight into ageostrophic processes and associated quantities under quasi-adiabatic conditions that are approximately met in no-wind or light-wind situations.
+The validity of the results is furthermore limited to the selected region and the time of the year.
+STPPs evolve rapidly within a about a day.
+They are characterized by vertical speeds of $\mathcal{O}(10) \,\mathrm{m \, d^{-1}}$ and relative vorticities and divergences reaching multiples of the Coriolis parameter.
 Typical elements of the secondary circulation of two-dimensional strain-induced frontogenesis are identified at an exemplary front in shallow water, and details of the ageostrophic flow field are revealed.
 The conditions for inertial and symmetric instability are evaluated for the whole domain, and the components of the tendency equation are computed in a subregion.
 While anticyclonic eddies are generated solely along coasts, cyclonic eddies are rolled-up streamers and found in the entire domain.
-A special feature of the cyclones is their ability to absorb internal waves and to sustain patches of continous upwelling for several days favouring plankton growth.
-The kinematic properties show good agreement with observations, while some observed details within a small cyclonic eddy are only partly reproduced, most likely due to a lack of horizontal resolution or non-hydrostatic effects.
+A special feature of the cyclones is their ability to absorb internal waves and to sustain patches of continuous upwelling for several days, favouring plankton growth.
+The kinematic properties show good agreement with observations, while some observed details within a small cyclonic eddy are only partly reproduced, most likely due to a lack of horizontal resolution or nonhydrostatic effects.

-20 1 Introduction
+1 Introduction

-This article was motivated by the "Expedition Clockwork Ocean" which was conducted 20-28 June 2016 in the western Baltic Sea to the south of the island of Bornholm.
-The objective of that survey was to observe submesoscale turbulent patterns and processes (STPPs) in order to better understand their role in the cascade of turbulent kinetic energy in the ocean, and to assess their impact on the primary production.
+This article was motivated by Expedition Clockwork Ocean, which was conducted during 20-28 June 2016 in the Baltic Sea to the south of the island of Bornholm.
+The objective of that survey was to observe submesoscale turbulent patterns and processes (STPPs) in order to better understand their role in the cascade of turbulent kinetic energy in the ocean and to assess their impact on primary production.

-Presently, the knowledge about STPPs in the corresponding area is primarily limited to eddy statistics and originates solely from space-borne remote sensing obervations (Gurova, 2012; Tavri et al., 2016; ?) and the model study of Vortmeyer-Kley et al. (2019).
-Some more information about kinematic properties of STPPs is conveyed by the high-resolution numerical study of Zhurbas et al. (2019), who showed that the overwhelming dominance of cyclonic eddies on satellite images is related to their higher angular velocity, more pronounced differential rotation, and a negative heliclicity.
-In the following, high-resolution modeling is used to ereate and characterise such STTPs generate STTPs and to further improve our knowledge about their characteristics (i.e. tracer patterns, kinematics, impact of atmospheric forcing, fronts, instabilities, and eddies), in the corresponding region at the respective timefor later comparison with the observed features.
+Presently, knowledge about STPPs in the corresponding area is primarily limited to eddy statistics and originates solely from space-borne remote sensing observations (Gurova and Chubarenko, 2012; Tavri et al., 2016; Karimova and Gade, 2016) and the model study of Vortmeyer-Kley et al. (2019).
+Some more information about the kinematic properties of STPPs is conveyed by the high-resolution numerical study of Zhurbas et al. (2019), who showed that the overwhelming dominance of cyclonic eddies on satellite images is related to their higher angular velocity, more pronounced differential rotation, and a negative helicity.
+In the following, high-resolution modelling is used to generate STTPs and to further improve our knowledge about their characteristics (i.e. tracer patterns, kinematics, impact of atmospheric forcing, fronts, instabilities, and eddies) in the corresponding region at the respective time.